-The defrost board has a field-selectable function to reduce occasional sounds that may occur while the unit is cycling in and out of the defrost mode.
-When a jumper is installed on the DELAY pins, the compressor will be cycled off for 30 seconds going in and out of the defrost mode.
-Units are shipped with jumper installed on DELAY pins.
+The defrost board has a field selectable function to reduce occasional noise that may occur while the unit is cycling in and out of defrost mode.
+When a jumper is installed on the "DELAY" pins, the compressor will cycle off for 30 seconds going in and out of defrost mode.

-NOTE - The 30 second off cycle is NOT functional when jumpering the TEST pins.
+NOTE - 30 second off cycle is not functional when jumpering "TEST" pins.